Own Your Niche Or Get Ghosted

 Translation: people are spamming applications, tailoring each one with AI, then acting like they’ve unlocked some kind of credibility cheat code because they got on a stage.

 - Join an advanced Toastmasters club.
-Look for one where TEDx event organizers are already members (99% of TEDx organizers are Toastmasters).
+Look for one where TEDx event organizers are already members.

 - Don’t fanboy the organizer.
 Play it cool.
 If they mention TEDx, smile, and never pounce.